 Open 8:30 am to 12:00 am

-The Woodrow Wilson School is primarily served by the Public and International Affairs & Population Research library, which is part of the University's extensive library system and is located in the basement of Wallace Hall.
+The Woodrow Wilson School is primarily served by the Public and International Affairs & Population Research library, which is part of the University's extensive library system and is located in the lower level of Wallace Hall.
 It provides reserve materials in support of both graduate and undergraduate studies, and houses a core collection of books, journals, and research materials that supplements the Social Sciences collections at Firestone.

 The Donald E. Stokes Library is located on the lower level of Wallace Hall.

 From Nassau Street (Route 27)- Turn onto Washington Road (Route 571 East).
 At second light, turn left onto Prospect Street.
 Wallace Hall is behind the third building on left (stone facade).
 Metered street parking is available.

 From Route 1 South - Turn right onto Washington Road (Route 571 West).
 At third light, turn right onto Prospect Street.
 Wallace Hall is behind the third building on left (stone facade).
 Metered street parking is available.